6 Home Business Ideas to Help You Kick Off Your Next Venture

 Subscription boxes are boxes containing curated items that customers receive on a regular basis through a subscription.
 Today, there are subscription boxes offering a monthly stock of everything, including cocktail mixes, gourmet cheese, and patterned socks.

-Subscription boxes are a multi-billion dollar industry that spans the globe and is only growing.
-According to research by McKinsey, the US market for subscription boxes grew from 1.2 billion in 2014 to 7.5 billion in 2018 [5].
-A more recent study from consulting firm imarc, meanwhile, found that the “subscription box market reached a value of US$ 22.7 Billion in 2021.”
-The authors expect the market value for subscription boxes to have a compound annual growth rate (CAGR) of 20.1 percent by 2026 [6].
+Subscription boxes are a multi-billion-dollar industry that spans the globe and is only growing.
+According to research by Market Research Future, the US market for subscription boxes will grow from $5.83 billion to a projected $10.82 billion by 2035 [4].
+The market value for subscription boxes will have a compound annual growth rate (CAGR) of 5.78 percent through 2035 [4].

 Subscription boxes are likely to appeal to entrepreneurs who are knowledgeable and passionate about a specific niche product or market.
 Subscription boxes can be practical, silly, or anything in between—it’s up to you.
 Some fun and unique subscription boxes include:

-• Book of the Month: a subscriptions service that sends recipients a curated selection of books every month.
+• Book of the Month: A subscription service that sends recipients a curated selection of books every month

 3. Make your own products